defagos/defagos.github.io/_drafts/understanding_swiftui_layout_behaviors.md

 If on the other hand the composed view ignores its children behavior for some direction, then it must either have expanding or hugging behavior in this direction.
 Simply apply the procedure described above for simple views to determine the intrinsic composed view behavior in this case.

+TODO with VStack for example + screenshots

 [^4]: These views have expanding, resp. hugging behavior, in all directions so that we can inspect horizontal and vertical behaviors at the same time.

-### Example
-{:.no_toc}

-TODO with VStack for example + screenshots

-## Probing Modifiers
+### Probing Modifiers
 {:.no_toc}

 Modifiers return opaque composed views (as they are meant to augment the view they are applied on).
 Probing a modifier is therefore achieved in a similar way by using views with expanding and hugging behaviors as receivers: